orbitalquark/textadept/docs/manual.md

 Textadept, any time you invoke it again (e.g. opening a file from a file browser or command line), the action happens in the original instance.
 If you want to run separate instances of Textadept, pass the `-f` or `--force` command line flag.
 On Windows, you can create a shortcut to *textadept.exe* that passes this flag and use that shortcut to run Textadept.
-On Linux and BSD, you can set up your button or menu launchers to pass the flag to the *textadept* executable.
+On Linux, you can set up your button or menu launchers to pass the flag to the *textadept* executable.

 Textadept can be run as a portable application.
 This is useful if, for example, you want to install Textadept onto a flash drive and take it with you for use on multiple machines.
 Normally,